gadicc/meteor-hmr/docs/React_Hotloading.md

 There's also a [mantra-sample-blog-app-hot](https://github.com/gadicc/mantra-sample-blog-app-hot) example.
 Unfortunately default Mantra routing leads to a slightly weird pattern but it's not too bad.
 You can also just see the [changes needed](https://github.com/gadicc/mantra-sample-blog-app-hot/compare/master...gadicc:hot) to take the stock `mantra-sample-blog-app` and make it hot.

+See also the [Boilerplates](Boilerplates.md) section of the docs for other options.

 ## Sample .babelrc

 ```js